Frijol/climate-change/notes/energy/natural_gas.md

 # Natural Gas

+* Natural gas is primarily methane.
+It is naturally colorless and odorless, and highly combustible [FERC, 5][FERC]
 * 21.3% of American electrical energy production is natural gas as of 2010, 20.8% expected in 2035; nearly 95% of new generation installed 2000-2010 was natural gas [EEI, 38][EEI]
 * Natural gas is used across sectors:
 ![Natural gas use by sector (graph)](https://www.c2es.org/docUploads/ng_1.png)
+* Electricity generation is the primary use of natural gas (since 2007) [FERC, 8][FERC]
+* As of 2014, unconventional gas makes up 2/3 of American natural gas recovery [FERC, 14][FERC]

 ## Controversy